 This course requires the production of a set of working drawings of a residential or commercial building.
 Exercises incorporate construction methods, materials, building code requirements, site development, and the technical skills required to draw and graphically present projects.
 This course is also a further study of architectural design.
 Perspective construction is introduced.
-(Prerequisite: AET 110)
+(Prerequisite: AET 110 or AET 123)